-My doctor precribed 50,000 IU of Vitamin D, to be taken once a week due to Vitamin D deficiency.
+My doctor prescribed 50,000 IU of vitamin D, to be taken once a week due to vitamin D deficiency.
 Is this safe to take?
 Is there any way it would be toxic?

 The dose that your physician prescribed is likely safe if used on a short-term basis.
-The Recommended Daily Allowance (RDA) for vitamin D is 600 IU for people less than 70 years of age.
-Vitamin D supplementation appears to be safe when taken by mouth in doses of 4,000 IU daily (for a total of 28,000 IU per week).
-Some people choose to receive vitamin D through muscular injections (typically 300,000 IU up to 3 times a year).
+The Recommended Daily Allowance (RDA) for vitamin D is 600 IU for adults 18-70 years of age, and 800 IU for adults over 70.
+Vitamin D supplementation appears to be safe for adults when taken by mouth in doses of 4,000 IU daily (for a total of 28,000 IU per week).

-Excessive vitamin D supplementation can have serious side effects.
+While vitamin D toxicity (also called hypervitaminosis D) is rare, it can have serious side effects.
 These include allergic skin reactions, a build-up of calcium in the arteries, headaches, muscle pain, kidney or urinary stones, and gastrointestinal problems (such as nausea, vomiting, constipation, and diarrhea).
-Vitamin D can also affect your blood sugar and blood pressure.

-Your vitamin D levels should be monitored closely during this time of high-dose supplementation, particularly because you are also taking Fosamax.
-Any adverse reactions should be reported to your physician immediately.
+Your vitamin D levels should be monitored closely during this time of high-dose supplementation.
+Report any adverse reactions to your doctor immediately.

 You should know: The answer above provides general health information that is not intended to replace medical advice or treatment recommendations from a qualified healthcare professional.